 The "Children First Team" is backed by South Ward Councilman Ras Baraka and former Mayor Sharpe James, while "Education Matters," created by current board member Shavar Jeffries, has garnered support from Mayor Cory Booker.

-Both teams have touted returning the district to local control as their top priority.
+Both teams have touted as their top priority.

 "One thing I learned from first (term) is it takes true commitment to be on this board," said Lewis Wednesday.
 "I think that we have a good, strong team now.
 We're on our way to doing great things."

 Results are unofficial until they are certified by the county clerk.NAME NO. OF VOTES* DeNiqua Matias 5,675 Marques-Aquil Lewis 4,197 Rashied McCreary

 2,669 Philip C. Seelinger Jr.

 * Results are unofficial as of 10:51 p.m.
 Tuesday.
 Click here for results.